makersacademy/chitter-challenge/README.md

 # Chitter

 I have built a Twitter clone that allows the users to post messages to a public stream.
+Completed features:
+- Sign up new users
+- Sign in using email and password(BCrypt)
+- Post a message
+- Edit/delete the messages written by the user herself
-It can sign up new users, sign in existing users, post a message, edit/delete the messages, and tag users which send emails to users
+- Tag other users in the message which will send emails to them

 To use the app:
 -------